Rainbow saturation of graphs: Upper bounds for disconnected graphs

 \section{Upper bounds for disconnected graphs}

-In this section we shall show that the rainbow saturation number of a disconnected graph can be bounded above by the rainbow saturation number of one of its connected components, up to an $O(n)$ term.
+In this section, we shall show that the rainbow saturation number of a disconnected graph can be bounded above by the rainbow saturation number of one of its connected components, up to additive $O(n)$ term.
 Moreover, we shall show that if $H$ is a disconnected graph with no isolated vertices, then the $t$-rainbow saturation number of $H$ is at most $O(n\log{n})$ answering a question from \cite{sat} for disconnected graphs.
-Throughout this section we shall assume that $H$ has no isolated vertices.
+Throughout the section, we assume, for simplicity of exposition, that $H$ has no isolated vertices.

 For a sequence of graphs $H_{1}, \dots, H_{k}$ we say that $H_{i}$ is \emph{maximal}, for some $i \in [k]$, if $H_{i}$ is not isomorphic to any proper subgraph of $H_{j}$ for any $j \in [k]$.
 Observe that every sequence has a maximal element; for example, we can take one with the largest total number of vertices and edges. \begin{proposition} Let $H$ be a graph with connected components $H_{1}, \dots, H_{k}$ and let $H_{i}$ be a maximal component.
 Then, for every $t \ge e(H)$, we have